Mercy14846/Urban-Heat-Island-Model/README.md

 - Loads and resamples satellite imagery to a common resolution.
 - Applies masks to isolate urban areas for UHI detection.
 - Normalizes bands for calculating NDVI and other environmental indicators.
-3. *U-Net CNN for UHI Detection: Implements a U-Net model to detect UHI areas using satellite data.
+3. **U-Net CNN for UHI Detection**: Implements a U-Net model to detect UHI areas using satellite data.
-4. Post-processing:
+4. **Post-processing**:
 - Exports results as GeoTIFF files for use in GIS software.
-5. Integration with QGIS: The results can be visualized in QGIS to aid in urban planning and climate analysis.
+5. **Integration with QGIS**: The results can be visualized in QGIS to aid in urban planning and climate analysis.

 # Requirements
 **Python Libraries:**